sensu/sensu-docs/content/sensu-go/6.7/sensu-plus.md

 **If you completed Sumo Logic setup in the Sensu web UI**, [finish the configuration process][15] to create the Sensu resources you need to start sending observability event data to Sumo Logic.

-If you did not use the Sensu web UI to set up a Sumo Logic account, follow the [manual setup for Sensu Plus][19].
+If you did **not** use the Sensu web UI to set up a Sumo Logic account, follow the [manual setup process for Sensu Plus][19].

 ## Finish configuration after web UI setup

 In the Sensu web UI, you already set up a Sumo Logic account and HTTP Logs and Metrics Source endpoint for receiving data.
+To finish your configuration, you need the **SOURCE URL** for your endpoint, which you can copy from the last page in the web UI dialog.

-Copy the URL for your endpoint from the web UI dialog and follow the steps in this section to create the Sensu handler, pipeline, and check you need to transmit your Sensu data in Sumo Logic.
+Follow the steps in this section to create a Sensu handler, pipeline, and check to transmit your Sensu data in Sumo Logic.

 ### Create a handler in Sensu

-To send your Sensu observability data to your new Sumo Logic HTTP Logs and Metrics Source, create a Sumo Logic metrics handler.
+Create a Sumo Logic metrics handler to send your Sensu observability data to your new Sumo Logic HTTP Logs and Metrics Source.
 [Sumo Logic metrics handlers][5] provide a persistent connection to transmit Sensu observability data, which helps prevent the data bottlenecks you may experience with traditional handlers.

 {{% notice note %}}